Challenge 24 in November

 Sue's story

-"We are taking on Challenge 24 because me and my children feel it’s so important to raise funds to research this horrible cancer and to help other people not to go through what we have had to go through.
+"We joined Challenge 24 because me and my children feel it’s so important to raise funds to research this horrible cancer and to help other people not to go through what we have had to go through.

-My husband lost his battle with pancreatic cancer this April.
+My husband lost his battle with pancreatic cancer.
 He was only 69 and we were looking forward to our retirement and enjoying time together and with our two children and grandchildren.
 He was never ill before this.

 He worked as a probation officer for 39 years and then was a victim support volunteer.
 The district nurses called him the gentle giant.
 Due to this horrible virus we were never given the funeral with family he should of had, we feel we have never grieved properly or celebrated his life."